NamsyJay/BupaGP/README.md

 ### 4) Explore The Application Metrics

         - View The Metrics by executing queries.
+        - include additional metrics.

 ### 5) Setup Grafana Dashboard

         - Add the Prometheus Data Source in the GUI.
-        - `http:prometheus:9090` (because the prometheus is configured using docker-compose)
+        - `http:prometheus:9090` (because Prometheus is configured using docker-compose)

 ### 6) Create The Grafana Dashboard

         - Import Grafana-Dashboard json file.
-        - This displays the active queries inside our database.
+        - This displays the active queries inside the database.

 ### 7) Creating Panels In Grafana